crazko/statie-web/source/_docs/generators.md

             # directory, where to look for them
             path: '_posts'

-            # which layout to use, this will be expanded to "_layouts/post.latte"
+            # which layout to use
-            layout: 'post'
+            layout: '_layouts/post.latte'

             # and url prefix, e.g. file to path "_posts/2017-31-12-some-post.md" => "blog/2017/31/12/some-post"
             route_prefix: 'blog/:year/:month/:day'